lucasfernandoprojects/training-ai-to-learn-chinese/README.md

 ## Training AI on a $300 PC

 Training is the stage where the AI learns from data.
-There are a lot of technical details about this topic I'll skip because they deserve their own tutorial.
+There are a lot of technical details about this topic I'll skip here because they deserve their own tutorial.
+But since this is a README, I’ll include some behind-the-scenes context for those interested in how the system works.

+### Hardware Specs

 AI training usually happens in the cloud because it requires a lot of memory and processing power, but cloud services are expensive.
 To keep things simple (and cheap), I trained the model locally on a PC I built myself for under $300.